TomPace101/nanopore_diffusion/notes.md

 _TODO_ complete the "test" analysis, even without middle surface

-_TODO_ actually generate the plots we extracted data for (concentration vs centerline)

 _TODO_ shell command files for generating .msh and .xml files, which doit then calls?

 _TODO_ wiki page on flux integration over internal boundary